 TxDMV has a program for licensing commercial vehicles engaged in interstate operations.
 Apportioned registration, also known as the International Registration Plan (IRP), lets you obtain registration credentials in one jurisdiction, giving you the freedom of interstate travel without the inconvenience and expense of purchasing trip permits.

 If you operate interstate, you may qualify for apportioned registration.
 To learn if you qualify, contact your local TxDMV Regional Service Center or send us an email at MCD_TxIRP@TxDMV.gov.

 How to Apply

-Once your account is set-up, you may make changes to and renew your registration using one of the following methods:
+Once your account is set-up, you may obtain online access to make changes to and renew your registration:

-- Visit one of the TxDMV Regional Service Centers, or
+- Visit one of the TxDMV Regional Service Centers.

 Information for New Customers: TxIRP Carrier Booklet

 Information for Existing Customers: TxIRP Renewal Instruction Booklet